suntianyang123/Getting-and-Cleaning-Data-Course-Project/README.md

 var_names <- as.character(features[ms_col, ]$V2)
 colnames(subject_mean_std)[-1] <- var_names
 ```
-## 6 From the dataset in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## 6 From the dataset in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 ``` R
 subject_train <- read.table("./train/subject_train.txt")
 subject_test <- read.table("./test/subject_test.txt")